JPGrefaldo/DRFormattingVBA/README.md

 # Xero Formatting VBA

+I think It's all it is in this Project just found out VBA doesn't support OOP's syntactic sugar, and this project is just gonna be all rampard with rowdy code's, so good luck on editing this stuff.

 Microsoft Office Excel Macro, For Xero Accounting Software Migration Fomatting,

 This is macro can make formatting with ease, design for Xero Migration.
 It contains a shortcut to create default Header's for CSV's and